Directory of Sustainable Eco Lodges and Tours

 • Direct flights are less polluting than flights with stopovers.

-• Choose airlines that offer CO? compensation, such as Air Canada, Delta, and Alaska Airlines.
+• Choose airlines that offer CO2 compensation, such as Air Canada, Delta, and Alaska Airlines.

 • Avoid domestic flights whenever possible; the train or bus is a better alternative for sustainability.